Raduvi/PD.ChatHistory/README.txt

 # POSSIBLE FUTURE NEEDS, LIMITATIONS

 # Maybe caching the returned history data for a generic interval would be helpful
-# To Add unit tests to Application Layer
 # To Add integration tests for all layers
 # Logger should be added
 # No fluent validations added - Some annotations are added should be convert to fluent validations for application layer